coopengo/api-load/README.md

 ## API Load

-!!!
-This is still a work in progress !!!
+:warning: This is still a work in progress :warning:

 `api-load` is a small tool to pipe massive data via API calls.
 It will try to minimize memory buffering in order to scale (not a priority for first releases)